jeeeckson/portfolio/README.md

+### Portfolio

+This fires up the development server on port `3000`.

+The react app's entry point is `src/shared/App.js` and the express server is started from `src/index.js`.

+## License
+MIT

+## Contributing
+If there are any ideas or optimizations to improve this template, feel free to submit a pull request including your documented changes.

 # Server Side  Rendering + Node / React / Redux / Mysql / Typeorm

-# Features / To Do List

-### Portfolio

 - Set up index.js [Entry point], webpack-2 files for production and development environment
 - Set up webpack hot reloader